How to Change Windows 11 Password via Command Prompt

 Microsoft Account vs. Local Account

-It is important to know which account type you use.
-A Microsoft account is linked to your email and syncs across devices.
-A local account exists only on your specific computer.
-If you use a Microsoft account, you must change your password through the official Microsoft online portal.
+It’s important to know which account type you’re using.
+A Microsoft account connects to your email and syncs across your devices.
+A local account is unique to your specific computer.
+If you use a Microsoft account, you’ll need to change your password through the official Microsoft online portal.

 Changing Password via Command Prompt (Admin Required)